 - Demonstrate an understanding of a range of clinical and other applications of medical imaging, and be able to critically appraise their potential benefits and drawbacks;

 - Demonstrate enhancement of their professional skills in communication, problem-solving, learning effectively and quickly, and effective self-management;

 - Apply common and where relevant specialist information technology in literature searching, analysis and display of data;

 - Produce written work, conveying technical information appropriate for the intended academic or professional audience in English

 - Critically evaluate relevant published work, demonstrating an understanding of the underpinning principles of statistics, project design and data analysis;

-As an MSc student, you undertake a research project in the field of Medical Imaging.
-New research topics are available each year and include projects in MRI, Ultrasound, X-ray and their clinical application.
+As an MSc student, you undertake a research project in the field of medical imaging.
+New research topics are available each year and typically include projects in MRI, Ultrasound, X-ray and their clinical application.
 You'll be asked to state your preferred research project.
 Before projects are allocated, you are encouraged to meet potential supervisors and discuss the research work.

 Learning and teaching